circleci/circleci-docs/jekyll/_cci2/ecs-ecr.md

 ## Overview

-This guide has three phases:
+This guide has two phases:

 - Building and testing a Dockerized web application.
-- Pushing the Docker image to ECR.
-- Using AWS Fargate to deploy to ECS.
+- Pushing the Docker image to ECR and using AWS Fargate to deploy to ECS.

 The web application is written in Go and [hosted on GitHub](https://github.com/CircleCI-Public/circleci-demo-aws-ecs-ecr).